jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.32 PercentElevRange

-Calculates percent of elevation range from a DEM..
+Calculates percent of elevation range from a DEM.

 *Parameters*: